We are currently not taking in donations until further notice.

-The CU Library welcomes gifts of materials appropriate to our university mission, or funds for the purchase of such materials, recognizing that gifts may provide valuable additions to the collection.
+The Schroeder Library welcomes gifts of materials appropriate to our university mission, or funds for the purchase of such materials, recognizing that gifts may provide valuable additions to the collection.
 Gifts allow material to be added to the collection for little or no initial cost.
 However, gifts ultimately are not free; they must be catalogued, processed and housed.
 To keep such expenses to a minimum, tight control is needed.
 Final decisions on the retention and disposition of all gifts are the responsibility of the Director of Library Services.

 Donated materials are expected to meet the same standards of quality and relevance to the collection as new titles.
 They should support the curriculum and the mission of the library as well as meet the collection development guidelines and policies, in regard to physical condition, format, language, etc.